Direct Materials Cost Variance Calculator

 Calculating Direct Materials Cost Variance: A Step-by-Step Guide

 Let's illustrate the calculation with a practical example.
 Imagine a company manufactures chairs.
-The standard cost of wood per chair is $10, and they planned to produce 1000 chairs.
-However, they actually purchased 1100 units of wood at $12 per unit and used 1050 units in production.
+Which means the standard cost of wood per chair is $10, and they planned to produce 1000 chairs.
+Even so, they actually purchased 1100 units of wood at $12 per unit and used 1050 units in production.

 Step 1: Calculate Direct Materials Price Variance